Automorphism-Induced Entanglement Bounds in Many-Body Systems: Introduction

 \section{Introduction}

 Many-body ground states are natural reservoirs of quantum entanglement.
-In low-energy physics, ground-state entanglement underlies phenomena such as topological order, superconductivity, and spin-liquid phases~\cite{sachdev, lindgren}, making these states carriers of non-classical correlations.
+In low-energy physics, ground-state entanglement underlies phenomena such as topological order, superconductivity, and spin-liquid phases~\cite{sachdev, lindgren}, making these states carriers of non-classical correlations that distinguish quantum phases of matter.
 At the same time, such correlations can be harnessed for quantum information processing tasks including quantum computing~\cite{loss_1998, benjamin2003quantum}, simulation~\cite{georgescu_2014, johnson2011quantum}, and communication~\cite{wang, kimble2008, bose}, provided the entanglement is sufficiently robust and operationally accessible~\cite{kurizki_2015_pnas}.

-A central theme in many-body physics is the relationship between the structure of interactions and the entanglement properties of low-energy eigenstates.
-For systems defined on lattices or networks, an foundational result is the area law: the entanglement entropy across a bipartition scales with the boundary area rather than the volume, for gapped local Hamiltonians~\cite{Eisert2010, hastings2007, vidal_2003, rigol2008thermalization}.
-Beyond the area law, the precise entanglement structure depends on the geometry and symmetry of the underlying interaction graph.
-Translational and point symmetries have been shown to constrain correlation functions and entanglement spectra of eigenstates~\cite{hein_2006, subrah-heisen, gnatenko_pla_2021, jafari_cjp_2022}, while graph-theoretic frameworks have found broad application in describing quantum correlations through graph states , measurement-based quantum computation, and dynamics~\cite{raussendorf_prl_2001, hein_2006, toth_pra_2012,prakash2024, saikat_npj}.
-Despite these advances, the role of \emph{graph automorphism symmetry}, the combinatorial symmetry group of the interaction graph, in constraining the behaviour of many-body systems remains comparatively unexplored.
+A central theme in many-body physics is the relationship between the interactions and the entanglement properties of low-energy eigenstates.
+For systems defined on lattices, a foundational result is the area law.
+It states that the entanglement entropy across a bipartition scales with the boundary area rather than the volume for gapped local Hamiltonians~\cite{Eisert2010, hastings2007, vidal_2003}.
+Beyond the area law, the entanglement structure depends on the geometry and symmetry of the underlying interaction.
+Translational and point symmetries have been shown to constrain correlation functions and entanglement spectra of eigenstates~\cite{subrah-heisen, gnatenko_pla_2021, jafari_cjp_2022}.
+Graph-theoretic frameworks have found applications in describing quantum correlations, particularly in the context of multipartite entanglement in graph states ~\cite{hein_2004, hein_2006}, measurement-based quantum computation~\cite{raussendorf_prl_2001}, and entanglement structure and dynamics in many-body dynamics~\cite{toth_pra_2012, prakash2024, saikat_npj}.
+However, the role of \emph{graph automorphism symmetry}, the combinatorial symmetry group of the interaction graph, in constraining the entanglement of many-body ground states remains comparatively unexplored.